Fenoprofen Capsules Prescribing Information

 For additional information about overdosage treatment contact a poison control center (1-800-222-1222).

-Fenoprofen Calcium Capsules is a nonsteroidal, anti-inflammatory drug available in 400 mg capsule form for oral administration.
+Fenoprofen calcium capsules, USP is a nonsteroidal, anti-inflammatory drug available in 400 mg capsule form for oral administration.

-The 400 mg capsule is opaque green cap and opaque blue body, imprinted with “NALFON 400 mg" on the cap and “EP 123” on the body.
+The 400 mg capsule is opaque green cap and opaque blue body, imprinted with “SUVEN” on the cap and “400 mg” on the body.

-The chemical name is Benzenaecetic acid, α-methyl-3-phenoxy-, calcium salt dihydrate, (±)-.
+The chemical name is Benzeneaecetic acid, α-methyl-3-phenoxy-, calcium salt dihydrate, (±)-.
 The molecular weight is 558.65.
-Its molecular formula is C 30H 26CaO 6•2H 2O, and it has the following chemical structure.
+Its molecular formula is C30H26CaO6•2H2O, and it has the following chemical structure.

-Fenoprofen Capsules contain fenoprofen calcium as the dihydrate in an amount equivalent 400 mg (1.65 mmol) of fenoprofen.
+Fenoprofen calcium capsules contain fenoprofen calcium as the dihydrate in an amount equivalent to 400 mg (1.65 mmol) of fenoprofen.

-Inactive ingredients in Fenoprofen Capsules are crospovidone, magnesium stearate, sodium lauryl sulfate, and talc.
-In addition, the 400 mg capsules contain gelatin, D&C Yellow #10, FD&C Blue #1, FD&C Red #40, FD&C Yellow #6, and titanium dioxide.
+Inactive ingredients in fenoprofen calcium capsules are crospovidone, magnesium stearate, sodium lauryl sulfate, talc, gelatin, iron oxide yellow, FD&C Blue #1, FD&C Red #40, FD&C Yellow #6, and titanium dioxide.

 Mechanism of Action

-The mechanism of action of fenoprofen, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).
+The mechanism of action of fenoprofen calcium, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 Fenoprofen is a potent inhibitor of prostaglandin synthesis in vitro.
 Fenoprofen concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
 Because fenoprofen is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.